wp-plugins/wordpress-bootstrap-css/readme.txt

 Tags: CSS, Twitter Bootstrap, Twitter Bootstrap Javascript, Bootstrap CSS, WordPress Bootstrap, normalize, reset, YUI Requires at least: 3.2.0
 Tested up to: 3.3.1
-Stable tag: 2.0.2
+Stable tag: 2.0.2a

-With Wordpress Twitter Bootstrap CSS you can easily include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.
+With WordPress Twitter Bootstrap CSS you can easily include the latest Twitter Bootstrap CSS and Javascript libraries in your Wordpress site.

 == Description ==